mcgregol/RoPy/README.md

 # roku
-A minimal, open source, Roku client for PC.
+A minimal, open source, Roku client for PC made with Python.

 # Installation
 Precompiled binary available on the Releases page.